AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravity, the quantum fluctuations of metrics and physical fields

-varying scalar field j .
-If size a Dl of
+varying scalar field j.
+If size Dl of

 this area is larger than the size of the de Sitter horizon model